Skip to main content

 What is an elective?

-• That fits your schedule.
+• It fits into your schedule

 Please see the Faculty of Social Science and Humanities (FSSH) approved electives list.